Vols fans ready for high-stakes game between UT and Alabama

 Schedule of Events

-Saturday’s game will wrap up several days of events and festivities focused on UT athletics.
+Saturday’s game will wrap up several days of events and festivities focused around UT athletics.
 Below is a list of events that are being held before Saturday’s 3:30 kickoff.

 Thursday, Oct.
 13